1. Man on Top

 6. Sitting Down

-26 It's also similar to position five, in that the two are elevated to an "equal level": but as the woman sits slightly higher, the number "34"—as opposed to "33"—which is of Vanessa (6), corresponds more.
-Hence it suggests "what is casual," and I view it in terms of the engagement period prior to marriage.
+37 It's also similar to position five, as both are elevated to an equal level: but, as the woman sits slightly higher, the number 34—as opposed to 33—which is of Vanessa (6) [n4:66] applies more.
+And so suggests what is casual, which I view in terms of the engagement period prior to marriage (n4:66).
 It's a lot like receiving a drivers license, a privilege which if taken too lightly, can be revoked.
 It's essentially what I'm presenting to you here, in this chapter.

 7. Masturbation / Woman to Man